Learn

 3 boxes of categories lists - On page, Off page and technical SEO

 On-page SEO refers to non-technical optimizations you conduct on your website to achieve the same goals.
-For example, this could be adding title tags, keywords and meta descriptions, or using proper URL structures and image optimization.
+For example, this could involve adding title tags, keywords, and meta descriptions, using proper URL structures and image optimization, and avoiding keyword stuffing.

 You can also run a technical SEO audit using tools such as Ahrefs to find a range of improvements you can work on.